 Bulls Starting Lineup Against The Hawks

-The Chicago Bulls have announced their starting lineup for Thursday's game against the Atlanta Hawks in Illinois.
+The Chicago Bulls have announced their starting lineup for Thursday's game against the Atlanta Hawks.

-The Chicago Bulls and Atlanta Hawks will play their first game back from the All-Star break on Sunday night in Illinois at the United Center.
+The Chicago Bulls are in Georgia to take on the Atlanta Hawks at State Farm Arena on Thursday night, and for the game they have announced their starting lineup.

-The Bulls come into the game as the second seed in the Eastern Conference with an impressive 38-21 record in 59 games.
+The Bulls come into the game as the second seed in the Eastern Conference with a 39-23 record in the 62 games that they have played in so far.

-The franchise has not been to the postseason since the 2017 season when they were led by Rajon Rondo, Jimmy Butler and Dwyane Wade.
+Their playoff drought that has extended for the last four seasons will likely end, because they appear as if they will be a lock to make the playoffs.

-During the off-season they made fantastic moves to get Alex Caruso, Lonzo Ball and DeMar DeRozan.
+They are led by All-Stars DeMar DeRozan and Zach LaVine, who are both having excellent seasons.

 Related stories on NBA basketball